Bringing the UN Treaty Body system closer to the people

 Modernizando el Sistema de Derechos Humanos de las Naciones Unidas

-by Dr Bertrand G. Ramcharan and Geneva Blog INVALID 7, By invitation, By invitation BORRAR, Prevention, Prevention, accountability and justice BORRAR
+by Dr Bertrand G. Ramcharan and Geneva By invitation, Prevention, Prevention, accountability and justice

 En su edición de fin de semana del 15-16 de febrero de 2014, el Financial Times publicó extractos de un libro reciente: “En 100 años: los economistas líderes predicen el futuro”, editado por Ignacio Palacios-Huerta y publicado por MIT Press.
 En uno de los extractos, Robert Shiller, Premio Nobel de Economía, profesor de Economía en la Universidad de Yale, escribió …